James Taylor Live in Greensboro (Live Review)

 The Beatles performance of “All You Need Is Love” from Studio Two at Abbey Road Studio included The Rolling Stones, Eric Clapton, Graham Nash, and Marianne Faithfull singing along in the audience.
 According to The Beatles Bible website, Lennon recorded additional vocals after the broadcast.

-The entire Beatles performance of “All You Need is Love’ is not currently available on YouTube, but you may check out a portion of the Beatles segment below.
+The entire Beatles performance of “All You Need is Love’ is not currently available on YouTube, but you may check out a portion of the Beatles segment through this video of the rehearsal.

-The original broadcast appeared in black and white, but the above video is from 1995’s The Beatles Anthology special, which colorized parts of this segment, using color photographs taken at the event.
+The original broadcast appeared in black and white.
+But 1995’s The Beatles Anthology special colorized parts of this segment, using color photographs taken at the event.

 Playing for Change